THE STATUS QUO IN ORGANIZATIONS

 When I first stated facilitating strategy workshops I was surprised by a dynamic that just didn't make sense.
 How a group of 30 people would participate in developing their own strategic plan and then find fault with it immediately afterwards.

 I couldn't understand how this could happen after all their hard work.
 How could they discount the months of research they did before their strategy workshop?
 How could they dismiss all the work they did during the workshop?
-How can they find fault with their plan after they have analysed everything that could affect their organization in the future – external trends, market trends, industry trends and competitors as well as doing a comprehensive internal analysis?
+How can they find fault with their own plan?
+How could they say they had missed an important piece of information after they had analysed everything that could affect their organization in the future – external trends, market trends, industry trends and competitors as well as doing a comprehensive internal analysis?
 How could they not agree with the strategy that they developed themselves?